What are Google’s new link attributes?

 Will the switch to the hint approach encourage link spam?

 In the majority of cases, the move to a hint model will not change the nature of how Google treats those kinds of links.
-Google will generally treat them the same as they did with no follow before and not consider them for ranking purposes.
+Google will treat them the same as they did with no follow before and not consider them for ranking purposes.
 Google will continue to carefully assess how to use links with inserts just as they have always done and how they have to do when no attributions are used.

 Why bother using the new attributes?

 Using the new attributes will help Google better understand and process links for web analysis.
-If people you link to use these attributes, that can include your own content.
+If people you link to use these attributes, that can include your content.